-- Your quick-relief asthma medication does not relieve your symptoms, a condition known as status asthmaticus.
+- Your quick-relief asthma medication does not relieve your symptoms.

 - Your lips or fingernails are blue.

-To help ensure you make the right treatment decisions when asthma symptoms or attacks occur, ask your doctor to help you write an asthma action plan, specifying:
+To help ensure you make the right treatment decisions when asthma symptoms or attacks occur, ask your doctor to help you write an asthma action plan.
+This should include:

-- What steps you should take for each of your triggers when it occurs
+- What steps you should take when you’re exposed to one of your triggers.

-Remember, asthma needs to be treated every day with your long-term controller medication(s)—even when you are not having symptoms or an attack.
+Remember, asthma needs to be treated every day with your long-term controller medication—even when you’re not having symptoms or an attack.